neillturner/kitchen-verifier-serverspec/README.md

-http_proxy | nil | use http proxy when installing ruby, serverspec and running serverspec https_proxy | nil | use https proxy when installing puppet, ruby, serverspec and running serverspec sudo | nil | use sudo to run commands env_vars | {} | environment variable to set for rspec bundler_path | nil | path for bundler command rspec_path | nil | path for rspec command
+http_proxy | nil | use http proxy when installing ruby, serverspec and running serverspec https_proxy | nil | use https proxy when installing puppet, ruby, serverspec and running serverspec sudo | nil | use sudo to run commands sudo_command | 'sudo -E -H' | sudo command to run when sudo set to true env_vars | {} | environment variable to set for rspec bundler_path | nil | path for bundler command rspec_path | nil | path for rspec command